A focused bug reporter vs. a do-everything feedback platform. Which one fits?

-Userback is a comprehensive user feedback platform that combines visual bug reporting, user surveys (NPS/CSAT), session replay, and a feature request portal with voting and a public roadmap.
-It's built to cover the full product feedback lifecycle, not just bug tracking.
-Userback offers a limited free plan; paid plans start at $7/seat/month, with session replay gated behind the Business Plus tier ($23/seat/month).
+Userback is a full user-feedback platform.
+It bundles visual bug reporting, NPS/CSAT surveys, session replay, and a feature-request portal with voting and a public roadmap — built to cover the whole feedback lifecycle, not just bugs.
+There's a limited free plan; paid plans start at $7/seat/month, and session replay sits behind the Business Plus tier at $23/seat/month.

 | Feature | Crosscheck | Userback |